CheeseLad/redbrick-webmaster-exam-2024/README.md

 1. State a method of horizontally centering a  `<div>` HTML element with CSS.

 ```
+Add margin: auto; and width: 50%; to the div element's CSS.
 ```

 2. What is the key difference between the `<div>` and `<span>` HTML elements?